The last thing parents want to do is jeopardize their child’s public assistance benefits by leaving them a large inheritance.

 If your Florida child has been diagnosed with autism, Down syndrome, cerebral palsy, or another developmental or intellectual disability, it is vital that you download our free guides before you begin drafting your will.
 If you need help with special needs planning, contact My Pink Lawyer® today to discuss your special needs planning with one of our experienced attorneys.

-To schedule your initial Special Needs Planning consultation, you may either click the button below to us our online scheduling calendar or call our office: 850-439-1191.
+To schedule your initial Special Needs Planning consultation ($247 prepaid consultation fee will be collected to reserve your appointment), you may either click the button below to us our online scheduling calendar or call our office: 850-439-1191.